 Since 1988, the Penn State Advanced Vehicle Team has participated in the Advanced Vehicle Technology Competitions series, striving to build a fuel-efficient vehicle while maintaining consumer acceptability, performance, and safety.

 The Penn State Advanced Vehicle Team is managed almost entirely by elected student leaders who collectively oversee approximately sixty members, primarily consisting of undergraduate students enrolled in the associated engineering senior design course or student volunteers.
 The team is comprised of a variety of students pursuing various academic disciplines across multiple fields of engineering, business, and communications.
-Each team member is segmented into sub-departments, including Advanced Driver Assistance Systems (ADAS), Controls and Simulation, Electrical, Mechanical Chassis, Mechanical Powertrain, Innovations, Safety, Project Management, and Communications.
+Each team member is segmented into sub-departments, including Advanced Driver Assistance Systems (ADAS), Controls and Simulation, Electrical, Mechanical Chassis, Mechanical Powertrain, Safety, Project Management, and Communications.

-Since 1988, the United State Department of Energy and numerous North American automotive leaders have sponsored Advanced Vehicle Technology Competitions in an effort to actively engage university students with hands-on automotive experience through the hands-on application of concepts learned in university curriculum combined with the latest automotive technologies.
-Currently, the Pennsylvania State University Advanced Vehicle Team (PSU AVT) is competing against fifteen other North American universities in the 2014 to 2018 EcoCAR 3 competition, sponsored by the U.S. Department of Energy and General Motors and managed under the Argonne National Laboratory.
+Since 1988, the United State Department of Energy and numerous North American automotive leaders have sponsored Advanced Vehicle Technology Competitions in an effort to actively engage university students with automotive experience through the hands-on application of concepts learned in university curriculum combined with the latest automotive technologies.
+The Pennsylvania State University Advanced Vehicle Team (PSU AVT) competed against fifteen other North American universities in the 2014 to 2018 EcoCAR 3 competition, sponsored by the U.S. Department of Energy and General Motors and managed under the Argonne National Laboratory.